Met to appeal against ruling rights of Sarah Everard vigil organisers breached

 The force said in a statement on Friday it had “taken time to consider” the decision but that it wanted to “resolve what’s required by law when policing protests and events” in future.

+“We also respect the strong views held by Reclaim These Streets in defence of human rights and public protest, and their pursuit of justice for these views.

+“As an organisation we work with, support and police hundreds of protests and events across London every day, and take our responsibilities under the Human Rights Act in doing so, very seriously.

-“It’s important for policing and the public that we have absolute clarity of what’s expected of us in law,” it said.
+“It’s important for policing and the public that we have absolute clarity of what’s expected of us in law.

 “This is why we feel we must seek permission to appeal the judgment in order to resolve what’s required by law when policing protests and events in the future.”